This course is the recognised qualification to become a Secretary, Receptionist, or Clerk.

 Trainees will also be required to demonstrate competency in their workplace.

-The Trainee’s Competency Based Completion Training Plan will document how training and assessment will occur and the start and end date of study for each unit.
-These start and end dates need to be complied with to ensure the required training and assessment is completed within the duration of the traineeship.
+The Trainee’s Competency-Based Completion Training Plan will document how training and assessment will occur and the start and end date of study for each unit.
+These start and end dates need to be complied with to ensure the required training and assessment is completed within the duration of the partnership.

 Attendance & Commitment

-Students must be employed in a workplace as a Trainee and have a Training Contract.
+This course is delivered over 12 months full-time or 24 months part-time.
+Students must be employed in a workplace as a trainee and have a Training Contract.

 During the duration of the traineeship you will be required to undertake: